DLFMetadataAssessment/WebsiteDocumentation/entries/contributing-to-site.md

 	- Navigating to the your terminal.

-	- Typing and entering ** git add** and the file paths of the fikles that you changed.
+	- Typing and entering **git add** and the file paths of the files that you changed.

-		-**NOTE**: You can either add individual files or add all changed files.
+		- **NOTE**: You can either add individual files or add all changed files.
 To add a certain number files, we recommend using the **Copy as path** method to  for each file.
 Otherwise, simply type and enter **git add .** to add all changed files.

 	- Typing and entering **git commit -m "fixes issue#NUMBER",** where NUMBER is the issue number.
 This will add an explanatory note to your commit.